Arran Rice is the founder and CEO of Simple Flying – a niche news site focused on aviation.

 Who is Arran Rice?

 Arran is in his early twenties, but he’s already a veteran entrepreneur.
-Originally from the UK, he started his first online business – a gaming website – when he was just eleven years old.
+Originally from the UK, he started his first online business – a gaming niche site – when he was just eleven years old.

 “That was my first real introduction to being an entrepreneur and working online.
 I learned a lot about publishing content in a very short amount of time”

 Since that first venture, things progressed quickly.
-Throughout his teens, Arran built multiple publications and sold some too.
+Throughout his teens, Arran built multiple publications and sold some other niche sites too.